wenerme/wener/notes/web/script/js/js-io.md

 ## BufferSource vs ArrayBuffer

+> Helper types for ArrayBufferView and related Typed Arrays.

 ```ts
 /**
  * Allowed ArrayBuffer types for the buffer of an ArrayBufferView and related Typed Arrays.